 Odor removal through the use of ozone

 Recently, I sold a home in Medway Massachusetts where the previous owner had a couple of cats.
-When showing this home to my buyer clients, there was a very strong odor present.
+When showing this home to my buyer clients, there was an overpowering odor present.

 There are a few types of ozone generators.
 The most common types are UV and Corona Discharge.
 The UV generator is generally recognized as the better of the two versions.
-The biggest difference between the two is that the UV ozone generator has a more stable ozone output.
-The Corona discharge unit can be effected by the humidity levels in the home.
+The most significant difference between the two is that the UV ozone generator has a more stable ozone output.
+The Corona discharge unit can be affected by the humidity levels in the home.
 The ozone that is made from a UV ozone generator is cleaner because it does not produce any nitric acids.
-The smell is also considered better than ozone produced by a Corona discharge model.
+The smell is also considered better than ozone generated by a Corona, discharge model.

 It should be noted that there is some controversy over the effectiveness of ozone as an odor remover.
 The Environmental Protection Agency (EPA) actually goes out of there way to dispel some of the beliefs that ozone removes odors.
 The information provided below is taken from the EPA'S website regarding ozone.